tad-agentics/autoblogger/readme.txt

 * E-E-A-T compliance features

 == Upgrade Notice ==

+= 1.1.3 =
+Using determine_locale filter - the correct way to override locale for JS translations!

+= 1.1.2 =
+FINALLY FIXED!
+Vietnamese translations now work!
+The JSON files had wrong hashes.

+= 1.1.1 =
+Critical fix for Vietnamese translations in JavaScript/React UI!

+= 1.1.0 =
+Important fix!
+Vietnamese translations now work correctly in the UI!

 = 1.0.9 =
 Enhanced debugging - now you can see prompts being loaded and saved in the console!